zengzzzzz/golang-trending-archive/README.md

 * 【2024-02-01】[expo / examples](https://github.com/expo/examples) - Example projects that demonstrate how to use Expo APIs and integrate Expo with other popular tools
 ## C

+* 【2024-02-21】[microsoft / Sora](https://github.com/microsoft/Sora) - The Microsoft Research Software Radio (Sora) is a programmable software radio platform based on the commodity multicore CPU in a host PC.
+The SDK provides the drivers, user mode 802.11a/b/n samples, and a debug plot tool.
 * 【2024-02-19】[icyguider / UAC-BOF-Bonanza](https://github.com/icyguider/UAC-BOF-Bonanza) - Collection of UAC Bypass Techniques Weaponized as BOFs
 * 【2024-02-18】[jasonporritt / rg351_m8c](https://github.com/jasonporritt/rg351_m8c) - m8 headless for rg351 devices
 * 【2024-02-17】[Wind4 / vlmcsd](https://github.com/Wind4/vlmcsd) - KMS Emulator in C (currently runs on Linux including Android, FreeBSD, Solaris, Minix, Mac OS, iOS, Windows with or without Cygwin)